Connect with others who understand.

 You can make a few simple changes to minimize weight gain.
 Remember to always discuss things you’d like to try with your doctor first.

-Dietary Changes
+Explore Dietary Changes

 Studies have suggested a connection between unhealthy diets and poor lupus outcomes.
 For those taking corticosteroids, losing weight is even more difficult.
-However, a small study of women living with SLE and taking low doses of prednisone showed that weight loss on a calorie-restricted or low glycemic index diet was possible.

-Finding ways to exercise and eat well with lupus is important, but make sure to talk to your doctor about your diet and exercise plans.
-Your rheumatology team can make sure these don’t interfere with your treatment plan.
+Finding ways to exercise and eat well with lupus is important, but always consult with your doctor before starting any diet or exercise plans.
+Your rheumatology team can ensure that your choices support, rather than interfere with, your lupus treatment.

-Be Careful About Weight Loss Medications
+Be Cautious With Weight Loss Medications

 Talk With Others Who Understand

 MyLupusTeam is the social network for people with lupus and their loved ones.
-On MyLupusTeam, more than 214,000 members come together to ask questions, give advice, and share their stories with others who understand life with lupus.
+On MyLupusTeam, more than 231,000 members come together to ask questions, give advice, and share their stories with others who understand life with lupus.

 Are you living with lupus and struggling with weight gain?
 Share your experience in the comments below, or start a conversation by posting on your Activities page.